Chic African Culture Africa Factbook

 ♥♥♥

-Facts about the African continent countries and regions are endless, just look at the map of Africa vastness of a people, culture, food and living and ancient history.
+Why are we here?
+Since its founding in 2007, Chic African Culture and The African Gourmet's goal has been to highlight Africa through its food and culture.
+Learn facts about the African continent countries and regions are endless; just look at the map of Africa's vastness of people, culture, food and living, and ancient history.

 Who is Chic African Culture and The African Gourmet

-Chic African Culture is the brainchild of Ivy Newton a graduate of Florida A and M University in Tallahassee Florida.
+Chic African Culture is the brainchild of Ivy Newton, a graduate of Florida A and M University in Tallahassee, Florida.
 Ms. Newton’s family history has tentacles on two different continents, Africa and America.

 Why are we here?

-Africa is inspirational and has much more to more than just poverty porn, war, and immigrants.
+Africa is inspirational and has much more than poverty porn, war, and immigrants.
 We are here making our mark in the respective field of truth about Africa because Africa is worthy of respect and love.
 Images of Africa and African people in the media tend to be quite negative; while no place on earth is 100 percent positive, no place is 100 percent negative.

 Africa is home to more unknown history than known.
 A map of Africa does not begin to show the vastness of people, culture, food, the living and ancient history of the African continent.
-Established 2008 Chic African Culture is a learning tool to meet the demand for better education about the entire continent of Africa.
+Established in 2007, Chic African Culture is a learning tool to meet the demand for better education about the entire continent of Africa.

 Make Easy Stewed Mozambique Crab Coconut Recipe